vak0891/career-builder-automated-UI-tests/README.md

 #### Connecting directly to the browsers driver

-For this you will need to have chromedriver installed for google chrome and gecko driver for firefox.
+For this you will need to have chromedriver installed for google chrome.

 #### Chromedriver macOS